Collective Worship in our school

 - to foster feelings such as awe, wonder, thankfulness, mystery and joy.

 To be meaningful for pupils, collective worship enables them to reflect on:

 - what it means to be a human being

 - the best that human beings can be - inspirational, exemplars (people of faith or not) who have demonstrated through their actions, lives and qualities.
 Examples will come from religious and non-religious sources.

 - personal beliefs and values

 Adults and children lead worship in our school following weekly themes informed by the Diocese of Ely.
 Our children's CW teams are led by Year 5/6 and each team aims to lead worship twice each term.
-They are supported by in school resources and also by the Headteacher, Mrs Allen.
+They are supported by in school resources and also by the Interim Headteacher, Mrs Thomas.